Mathematical Foundations of Machine Learning & AI

 The standard framework for formalizing the reinforcement learning is the Markov decision process (MDP), defined by $M=(\mathcal{S,A,P},r,\gamma )$ where $\mathcal{S,A}$ are respectively the state space and the action space, which might be infinite, $r : \mathcal{S\times A} \rightarrow [0,1]$ is the reward function, i.e., $r(s,a)$ is the immediate reward upon choosing the action $a \in \mathcal{A}$ while in the state $s \in \mathcal{S}.$

-The probability transition kernel is defined as $\mathcal{P}: \mathcal{S \times A} \rightarrow \Delta(S)$, where $\mathcal{P}(s^{'}|s,a)$ is the probability of transiting from state $s$ to state $s^{'}$ when $a$ is selected; $\Delta(S)$ is the probability simplex over $\mathcal{S}$.
+The probability transition kernel is defined as $\mathcal{P}: \mathcal{S \times A} \rightarrow \Delta(S)$, where $\mathcal{P}(s^{'}|s,a)$ is the probability of transiting from state $s$ to state $s^{'}$ when $a$ is selected, $\Delta(S)$ is the probability simplex over $\mathcal{S}$.
 In the generative case, the probability transition kernel $\mathcal{P}$ is empirically estimated from the data.

 The model is Markovian since the transition and reward probabilities depend only on the current state $s$ and not the entire history of states and actions.
-Usually, the number of states $|\mathcal{S}|$ and actions $|\mathcal{A}|$ is finite: this is the tabular case.
+Usually, the cardinalities $|\mathcal{S}|$ and $|\mathcal{A}|$ are finite: this is the tabular case.

 A deterministic policy $\pi$ is a mapping $\pi: \mathcal{S}\rightarrow \mathcal{A}$.
 The objective of the agent is to find the optimal policy $\pi^\star$ maximizing the value function $V^\pi(s)$ , which is the expected discounted total reward starting from the initial state $s^0=s$ , i.e., \begin{eqnarray*} \pi^\star &:= &\arg \max_\pi V^\pi(s),\\ V^\pi(s)& := &E \Big[ \sum_{t=0}^\infty \gamma^t r(s^t, a^t)\big | s^0 = s \Big ]. \end{eqnarray*} The corresponding action value function $Q^\pi: \mathcal{S\times A} \rightarrow \mathbb{R}$ of a policy $\pi$ is defined as $$ Q^\pi(s,a) := E \Big [ \sum_{t=0}^\infty \gamma^t r(s^t, a^t) \big | (s^0, a^0)=(s, a) \Big ], $$ $\forall (s,a) \in \mathcal{S \times A}$.
 There exists an optimal policy $\pi^\star$ that simultaneoulsy maximizes $V^\pi(s) \; \forall s \in \mathcal{S}$, and $Q^\pi(s,a) \; \forall (s,a) \in \mathcal {S \times A}$.

 This MDP framework is flexible enough to deal with several configurations, e.g., off-policy RL where data logged from a different policy are used in the exploration step, but rigorous enough as it allows to assess the reliability of the results, e.g., we can estimate confidence intervals for the rewards.
 Furthermore, this setup allows to provides guarantees on the reliability of the algorithms used for estimating the optimal value function $V^\star := V^{\pi^\star}$, or optimal action value function $Q^\star := Q^{\pi^\star}$.
-In particular, new results show that the minimum sample size for achieving the minimax sample complexity is $ N \geqslant O\left(\frac{|\mathcal{S}||\mathcal{A}|}{1-\gamma}\right)$.

 This MDP framework has been extended to the non-tabular case, with a very large number of states, and/or continuous states.
 For that purpose, the authors resort to kernel function approximation, already studied by Farahmand et al. (2016) and Long et al. (2022).
 Long and Han (2022) introduce the perturbational complexity $\Delta_\mathcal{M}(\varepsilon)$ which indicates whether the RL problem can be solved efficiently, in terms of sample complexity, i.e., without being affected by the curse of dimensionality.
 Furthermore, $\Delta_\mathcal{M}(\varepsilon)$ is the lower bound of the estimation error for the RL-type algorithms they propose.
 Long and Han (2023) provide an exhaustive survey on the non-tabular case.